James Plaskitt: Parliamentary career

 His political career began in 1985 when he was elected to Oxfordshire County Council.
 He was leader of the Labour group from 1990 to 1996.
 In the 1992 general election he contested Witney for Labour, losing by a substantial margin to the then Conservative Foreign Secretary Douglas Hurd.
 As Labour were swept to power in the 1997 general election landslide, Plaskitt was elected MP for the previously Conservative constituency of Warwick and Leamington, beating the incumbent Dudley Smith into second place.
 He served on the House of Commons Treasury Select Committee from 1999, and in the 2001 general election was re-elected with an increased margin, although on a lower turnout.
 He is a strong supporter of reforming the law on assisted dying, tackling child poverty and expanding further education.
 He spoke out against Israel's actions in Gaza and called for urgent reform of international banking regulation.
 Plaskitt tended to vote with the government on major issues such as university tuition fees and foundation hospitals.
 He made clear that he would only ever support increases in university tuition fees which were matched by increases in Government grants for less well-off students, and he played a leading role in supporting Warwick Hospital's application for Trust status.
 He is notable among Labour MPs in that he did not vote for the 2003 invasion of Iraq.

-After the general election in May 2005, Plaskitt was appointed as a junior minister in the Department for Work and Pensions.
+Following the general election in May 2005, Plaskitt was appointed as a junior minister in the Department for Work and Pensions.
 He left the Gordon Brown Government by mutual agreement in October 2008, and was re-appointed to the House of Commons Treasury Select Committee in July 2009.
 Plaskitt was one of 98 MPs who voted against the provisions of the Freedom of Information Act concerning MPs' addresses applying to Members of Parliament.

 Plaskitt lost to the Conservative candidate, Chris White in the 2010 general election by 3,513 votes, a swing to the Conservatives of 8.2%.
 The Warwick and Leamington constituency saw a very high 71% turnout.